brandur/org/drafts/elegant-apis.md

 ## Schema Endpoint

 A convention that we have at Heroku is to serve the schema itself when a request is made to `GET /schema`.
-One neat trick is to define the `/schema` link in the schema itself and that its response should validate according a meta-schema.
-This allows the schema to validate itself against its own meta-schema from your acceptance test suite!
+One neat trick is to define the `/schema` link in the schema itself and that its response should validate according to its meta-schema.
+Using the same mechanism that you'd use to check that a JSON response conforms to its schema, this allows the schema to validate itself against its own meta-schema from your acceptance test suite!

 ```
 {